KaterynaKocheharova/Currency-Converter-App/README.md

 # Currency Exchange #
-During our React practice classes, we worked on a small project with my classmates.
+During our React practice classes, we worked on this simple yet useful and convenient project with my classmates.

 ## Here you can
 * See exchange rates